University of Zurich (UZH) Department of Economics Library Rämistrasse 71 CH-8006 Zurich

 Membership is open to all students and persons otherwise affiliated to the University of Zurich and the Swiss Federal Institute of Technology, as well as members of the public over the age of 16.
 Registration is free of charge on proof of identity, such as student card or other valid ID (with photograph).
 Change of name or address, or loss of library cards should be reported to the lending desk without delay.
 User details may, if necessary, be passed on to other libraries in the IDS network, for administration purposes.
 Conditions are in line with local data protection legislation.
 Use of library services implies acceptance of these rules, as publicized in the internet.

 Use of the library

 Seating in the reading room is reserved primarily for the use of economics students; places may not be reserved in advance and must be vacated every evening.
 There are specially labeled places for students with disabilities.
 Please refrain from eating in the library except for in the designated areas.
 You are asked to remain silent in the Reading room, in order to maintain a quiet atmosphere for studying.
 Normal conversation is permitted in the Foyer and in the Working room.
 The library is open access, but older collections may be in the closed stacks.
 Books from these collections must be ordered in advance, either from the lending desk or online.
-Materials from the external storage facility may take up to two days to deliver to the library.

 Library users are responsible for all items in their care or borrowed in their name.
 It is strictly forbidden to make notes, marks or stick adhesive labels in books.
 Existing damage or missing sections should be reported to the lending desk.
 Lost or damaged books will be replaced and charged to the borrower, together with repair and processing costs.
 To reduce these costs, you may purchase a replacement copy yourself for the library.
 Use of all library materials is subject to copyright laws and for private purposes only.
 Commercial use of library materials is forbidden.